 Dr. Ragnar Solung , her husband, turned to her.
 His face outlined by the tan lines of the air filters they wore.
 "I think I uncovered a pattern here in the record.
 Sixty standard years ago the Nurendran seemed obsessed with parentage and hereditity.
 There were feuds and murders.
 Then something happened sixty years ago that changed everything, I don't know what it was, but these urban Nurendran's suddenly appeared to have become civilized."

-Emanuel open her mouth to speak but couldn't find the words.
+Emanuel opened her mouth to speak but couldn't find the words.
 She knew she should say something, but sleep came on too fast..faster than the truth could come out.